Crossed modular categories and the Verlinde formula for twisted conformal blocks: Introduction

 \end{question}

 Birke-Fuchs-Schweigert \cite{BFS} conjectured a twisted Verlinde formula for $\Gamma=\mathbb{Z}/2$ and a double cover of $\mathbb{P}^1$ ramified at two points.
-Apart from the works in \cite{BFS}, there are no known description of the ranks of the above vector bundles for arbitrary $\Gamma$-twisted WZW conformal blocks.
 In this article, we prove a twisted Verlinde formula that computes the rank of the $\Gamma$-twisted conformal blocks for an arbitrary finite group $\Gamma$ with the assumption that ``$\Gamma$ preserves a Borel subalgebra of $\frg$".

-We first state a three pointed twisted Verlinde formula where the base curve is $\mathbb{P}^1$.
-By ``Factorization Theorem", one can reduce the computations for arbitrary $(g,n)$ to these cases.
-This theorem is proved in Section \ref{sec:threepointmtc}.
-We refer the reader to Remark \ref{rem:reducingtoconnectedpiece} on how to reduce to the condition that all the three points in $\widetilde{C}$ are in the same connected component.
+We now state one of the main results in this paper--a general twisted Verlinde formula.